sosandroid/FRAM_MB85RC_I2C/README.md

 | | Manufacturer: 0x00A, ProductID: 0x758, DensityCode: 0x07, Maxaddress: 131072, Density: 1024, R/W cycles: 10^13 | Yes |

 Note 1 : MB85RC04V has a 9 bits adressing memory map.
-The 9th bit is set in the device address bytes Note 2 : MB85RC16V has a 11 bits adressing memory map.
+The 9th bit is set in the device address bytes

+Note 2 : MB85RC16V has a 11 bits adressing memory map.
 The 3 MSB are set in the device address bytes in place of A2~A0

 ## Adresses ##
 Devices address : b1010 + A2 + A1 + A0.

 All devices are pulling down internaly A2, A1 & A0.
-Default address is b1010000 (0x50) - exception 1M chips which seems to be a double 512K devices in a single package
+Default address is b1010000 (0x50) - exception 1M chips which seems to be a double 512K devices in a single package.
+Please use 2 objects instances to deal with them.

 MB85RC16V devices does not have A2, A1 nor A0 support.
-This is used for memory addressing MB85RC04V devices have only A2 & A1 support.
+This is used for memory addressing

+MB85RC04V devices have only A2 & A1 support.
 A0 is used for memory addressing.

 ## Errors ##